Class

 import { QueryEngine } from './index.js'

-new QueryEngine() // Error: Class contains no `constructor`, cannot create it!
+new QueryEngine() // Error: Class contains no `constructor`, cannot create it!class method

 You can define a JavaScript class method with #[napi] on a struct method in Rust.

-// A complex struct which cannot be exposed to JavaScript directly.
+// A complex struct that cannot be exposed to JavaScript directly.

 pub struct QueryEngine {}